veraison/python-ear/README.md

 # **python-ear**

-A Python library that implements the [draft-fv-rats-ear](https://datatracker.ietf.org/doc/draft-fv-rats-ear/) specification, focusing on Evidence and Attestation Results (EAR) in Remote Attestation Procedures (RATS).
-This library enables secure handling of attestation claims using Concise Binary Object Representation (CBOR) Web Tokens (CWT) and JSON Web Tokens (JWT).
+A Python library that implements the EAT Attestation Result (EAR) data format, as specified in [draft-fv-rats-ear](https://datatracker.ietf.org/doc/draft-fv-rats-ear/).
+This library provides implementations for both CBOR-based and JSON-based serialisations.

 ---

 ## **Overview**

-The goal of this project is to align open-source verifiers with the RATS architecture by defining standardized evidence formats and attestation results, facilitating seamless integration with other projects such as **Keylime**.
+The goal of this project is to standardize attestation results by defining a shared information and data model, enabling seamless integration with other components of the RATS architecture.
+This focuses specifically on harmonizing attestation results to facilitate interoperability between various verifiers and relying parties.

 This implementation was initiated as part of the **Veraison Mentorship** under the Linux Foundation Mentorship Program (**LFX Mentorship**), focusing on the following capabilities: